felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 Either you use the arduino-cli to compile your sketch (and then I assume you know what you are doing), or you use the IDE:

 * Load the sketch, you want to debug into the IDE and select `ATtiny25/45/85` as the board.
 * As `Clock Source` choose `1 MHz internal oscillator.` (assuming that the ATtiny is as it comes from the factory and no fuse has been changed).
-In the `Sketch` menu, you should now activate `Optimize for Debugging.
+In the `Sketch` menu, you should now activate `Optimize for Debugging`.
 * When you now select `Sketch` -> `Export compiled Binary`, then the sketch will be compiled, and an ELF file (a binary that contains debugging information) is placed into the folder `build/<board-type>/` inside the sketch folder.

 You can also use arduino-cli to compile the sketch.
-Make sure to set the compiler option `-Og`, which makes sure that the compiler optimizes for debugging (instead of for space).
+Use the option `--optimize-for-debug`, which makes sure that the compiler optimizes for debugging (instead of for space).

 **Check:** Open a terminal window and change into the sketch folder.
 The ELF file `<sketchname>.ino.elf` should either be in the sketch folder or in a subdirectory of the `build` folder.